POST FIVE: A TOUGH CROWD

 There were no bleachers in those days.
 The spectators were just about all from the North End.
 They were loud, and there were plenty of them.
 They crowded the out of bounds area but stood back a bit … “out of respect for the game”.

 I was playing defense on our left side.
 One of their backs got past everyone and was heading straight for me.
 It was pretty-easy for me to tackle him out of bounds, so that’s what I did.
-We both rolled on the ground, but before I could get up, a group of older women rushed me screaming and punching and kicking.
+We both rolled on the ground, but before I could get up, a group of older women rushed me screaming in Italian and punching and kicking.
 One of them took off her shoe and hit me with it.
 Now that’s a tough crowd.
-I call them older women, but the truth is they were probably in their 40s and 50s but to a kid at 17, well you know what I mean.
+I call them older women, but the truth is they were probably in their 40s and 50s but to a kid at 17 … well you know what I mean.

 That’s one of the greatest moments in my sports career which was severely limited and very short.